-Treatment of hypothyroidism typically consists of levothyroxine.
-What is levothyroxine?
-It is a synthetic form of thyroxin.
+Treatment of hypothyroidism typically consists of Levothyroxine.
+What is Levothyroxine?
+It is a synthetic form of thyroxine.
 What is thyroxine?
 It is one of the two hormones – T4 and T3 – that your thyroid gland produces every day.
 T4 is the other name for thyroxine.
 It is called T4 because each molecule of thyroxine contains 4 atoms of iodine.
 The other names for Levothyroxine are brand names such as Synthroid, Levoxyl, Unithroid, Levothroid.

-Levothyroxine Is NOT The Best Treatment Of Hypothyroidism
+Levothyroxine Is NOT The Best Treatment For Hypothyroidism

-The best treatment of hypothyroidism is the one that is scientific, effective, and aim to cure hypothyroidism permanently.
-Unfortunately, the usual treatment of hypothyroidism – levothyroxine – does not meet these criteria as explained below.
-Hence, levothyroxine is NOT the best treatment of hypothyroidism.
+The best treatment of hypothyroidism is the one that is scientific, effective, and aims to cure hypothyroidism permanently.
+Unfortunately, the usual treatment of hypothyroidism – Levothyroxine – does not meet the criteria as explained below.
+Hence, Levothyroxine is NOT the best treatment of hypothyroidism.

 1. Levothyroxine Treatment Of Hypothyroidism Is NOT Scientific